-Research is vital to our goals of better understanding OCD and related disorders, and improving treatment.
+Research is vital to our goals of increasing our understanding of OCD and related disorders, improving treatment, and reducing stigma.
 To help achieve these goals, the IOCDF awards research grants to promising studies thanks to generous donors from within the OCD community.

 What can an IOCDF Research Grant Award help us learn about OCD and related disorders?

 Jonathan S. Abramowitz, PhD, ABPP, discusses his IOCDF grant-funded research into couple-based cognitive behavioral therapy for people with obsessive-compulsive disorder (OCD).

 We are excited to announce the 2022 IOCDF Research Grant awardees!
 We awarded $1.6 million in funding to researchers pursuing exciting and impactful projects on a range of topics in OCD and related disorders including PANDAS/PANS.
 To read more about their projects, click "2022 IOCDF Research Grant Award Winners" below!

 These nine winning grants were selected through a rigorous and highly competitive peer-review process, where a panel of 74 top researchers was asked to review grants in their areas of expertise.
 The $300,000 Innovator Award for OCD and bipolar disorder research was funded by a partnership with the Walder Family Charitable Fund.
 Two Young Investigator grants totaling $100,000 for PANDAS/PANS research were funded by a partnership with PANDAS Network.
 The most highly rated projects in the first round were then subjected to a second round of scrutiny from the full committee.
 The final nine projects represent the strongest and most promising science from an excellent pool of applications.

 Innovator Award Recipient

 Dissecting the Temporal and Causal Relationships between OCD and Bipolar Disorder